Search

 It’s Christmas party season!
 The office party is often a mixed blessing – an opportunity to boost morale and perhaps celebrate a successful year yet also a melting pot of workers letting their hair down, with potential for accidents, injuries, threats and claims.

-Employers are liable for their employees’ actions
+Employers are liable for their employees’ actions, even after a Christmas party

 This case serves as a reminder that the acts of employees committed outside work can still potentially result in liability for the business.